 Tribal shaming is one of the most powerful ideas I’ve been introduced to in the last years.
-I was introduced to the concept of tribal shaming through a friend who sent me a Facebook post by the author Elizabeth Gilbert (Eat, Pray, Love).
+A friend sent me a Facebook post by the author Elizabeth Gilbert (author of Eat, Pray, Love).
 Here’s a link to that post.
-You don’t need to be on Facebook to read it, just press “Not Now” when it asks you to sign in. https://www.facebook.com/GilbertLiz/posts/806653502750100:0
+You don’t need to be on Facebook to read it, just press “Not Now” when it asks you to sign in.

 It’s a long post, but it’s also life changing.
 Get ready for insight and clarity you’ve never had before about your tribe on every level, from family to country.

-I believe one of the greatest motivators for us is the desire for connection to others.
+One of the greatest motivators for us as humans is the desire for connection to others.
 Our earliest experience of connection takes place in our family of origin, or in the context of whoever raised us, even if just people in an institution.
 From infancy on, we’re each surrounded by tribal cultures and norms, tribal rules, and the differentiation of our tribe from others.
 This shows up in an overwhelming number of ways: Economically, geographically, religiously, educationally, etc.

 But what happens when we don’t fit into our tribe?
 What happens when we ask questions and break rules?
 What happens when we don’t accept the tribe’s authority?
 What happens when the tribe abuses us?